vasspilka/vasspilka.github.io/_posts/2015-03-30-being-human.markdown

 But what if you have a desire that doesn't get satisfied, and you get reminded of it frequently, often by yourself.
 Is a desire like that healthy to nourish?
 Or should one try to overcome it?
-Rationally one would want to keep a desire in hopes it is goinf be satisfied sometime in the future.
+Rationally one would only want to keep a desire with hopes it is going be satisfied sometime in the future.
 Why else would someone torment himself with dissatisfaction?

 Maybe it is the weakness we all have to resist feelings.